Ten powerful leadership courses

 - Identify and address organizational characteristics relevant to the success of PLP and CDP.

-- Personal Leadership Project (PLP): An improvement or new project for current organization/market.
+- Professional Leadership Project (PLP): An improvement or new project for current organization/market.

 - Output to include strategic and implementation plans including supporting data.